 For families with older children and a serious sense of adventure, Tanzania is a destination with very many draws.
 With school summer holidays being one of the best times to spot the Big Five and the wildebeest migration, you will not have to look far when it comes to seeking out the wildlife encounter of a lifetime.
 The cluster of Tanzania's main attractions in the north means shorter travel times whilst the south is home to an array of family friendly camps.

-Katavi, Mahale Mountains
+Arusha, Katavi, Mahale Mountains

-Best for: Wildlife, Beach, Family
+Best for: Wildlife, Beach, Honeymoon

 Western Tanzania is one of Africa’s last great frontiers, vast, isolated national parks, huge tracts of unexplored forest; it’s perfect for a second or third safari, real wilderness enthusiasts or just for someone who wants something completely different.